Navigating testosterone replacement therapy costs: A simple guide

 - Limit heavy drinking and stop smoking or vaping

-- Review medications that may lower testosterone, such as some opioids or steroids
+- Review medications that may lower testosterone, such as some opioids or glucocorticoids

 If symptoms stay strong and labs remain low despite these efforts, talk with a urologist or endocrinologist about TRT delivery methods that fit your lifestyle, comfort level, and budget.